 "Stocks trading below their 200-day moving average with RSI under 30, that had positive free cash flow every quarter for the past 3 years and current P/E below their own 5-year average P/E."

-This query joins four data tables - technical indicators, quarterly financials, valuation history, and price data - in a single pass.
+This query pulls technical indicators, quarterly financials, valuation history, and price data into a single pass.
 Claude handles the every-quarter check on FCF, the historical P/E comparison, and the current technical conditions together.
 Finviz can do the last part.
 The first three require historical depth it does not have.

 What Finviz does better